Code Quality

 - Quality Gate - Enforce quality standards in CI/CD

-- Rule Reference - Complete list of all quality rules
+- Rules Reference - Complete list of all quality rules